scraperwiki/swbox/README.md

 `swbox clone <boxName>` – Make a local copy of the entire contents of `<boxName>`

-`swbox sync` (from inside a local clone) – Synchronise the local clone with the original box
+`swbox sync` (from inside a local clone) – Synchronise the local clone with the original box, one-off

-`swbox watch` (from inside a local clone) – Synchronise changes *as they are made*
+`swbox watch` (from inside a local clone) – Synchronise changes to the local clone *as they are made*

 ## How to use

-1. Git clone the swbox repo and to somewhere safe.
+1. Git clone the swbox repo to somewhere safe.

     ```shell
     cd ~ # feel free to change this directory